RadriaansNES/InteractiveResume/README.md

 ### Visual Animations: The avatar's responses are not limited to words alone.
 Engage your audience with dynamic animations and expressions that bring your resume to life.

 ## Technologies Used:
-- Frontend: Vue.js
+- Frontend: Vue.js, HTML, Javascript
 - Backend: Node.js with Express
 - Natural Language Processing: Dialogflow
-- Animations: CSS and JavaScript
+- Animations: SCSS and JavaScript

 ## How To Run Locally:
 First, clone the repositiory to your local machine.
 Next, install all the depencies outlined within the package.json files.
 Finally, run 'node app.js' from the /node-backend directory.
 This will require a service_account key (json file) within the node-backend to boot.